 Using textures to create gawww-geous lip art is super-easy.
 Your go-to technique starts out as a double exposure, but takes a turn:

 - Head to the Textures tab and select your fave.
 (We picked Papyrus for the image above, plus a little blend mode action.)

 - Adjust the fade, saturation, blend modes, and what have you.

 - Now you have a double exposure!
 But to turn it into lip art, head for the Paint palette and start erasing.
 You want to erase the texture from every part of your image except, you guessed it, the lips.

 Pro tip: To get the most out of blend modes, unleash the power of Lip Tint.
 Try painting lips white, black, or another solid color and select a blend mode from there.
 As ever, we can’t tell you exactly how to use blend modes (the specific result depends on the hues being combined), but play around and see what wonders result.

 Don’t forget that you can open any of you own images as a PicMonkey texture.
 So pull up that trendy, scintillating gold glitter image you’ve got sitting on your desktop and up your lip art game!

 What?
 You don’t have any gold glitter images?
 Well maybe you should fix that with a free stock photo from our list of high-quality resources.
 (We’ve always.
 Got.
 Your back.)

 Last but not least, the Draw tool.
 Located in the Effects tab, we’ll call Draw the extreme matte lipstick of the digital lip art world.
 Pick any color in the universe, adjust the brush size, and go to town!

 We can’t wait to see what you guys do with your newfound powers.
 Enjoy your cosmetic bliss!
-And, of course, don’t forget to upgrade to Royale (fun fact, it’s less expensive than a single stick of Tom Ford lipstick):
+And, of course, don’t forget to upgrade to Premium (fun fact, it’s less expensive than a single stick of Tom Ford lipstick):